devadvance/terminalcheatsheet/guides/navigate-terminal.md

 This is similar to clicking into a folder in your file browser application.
 You have completely switched the folder you are in:

 <div class="center guideimages">
-  <amp-img src="/assets/guides/navigate-work-files/cd-folder1-finder-en.png" width="665" height="387" alt="MacOS folder change directory" layout="responsive"></amp-img>
+  <amp-img src="/assets/guides/navigate-work-files/cd-folder1-finder-en.png" width="665" height="387" alt="macOS folder change directory" layout="responsive"></amp-img>
 </div>

 If you wanted to go "up" to our previous folder, you can type `cd ..` and press **Enter**.
 This will bring you up one folder level: